The Queenstown to Glenorchy drive is easily one of New Zealand’s most scenic roads.

 If you have even more days to spare, continue on past Glenorchy to the Lake Sylvan Campsite, and do more hikes around there (the Lake Sylvan Loop Track, the Routeburn Flats or Falls Track, and/or the Greenstone-Lake Rere Loop).

-We hope this guide has helped you plan an epic drive, whether you’re day tripping from Queenstown or spending several days camping and hiking in the area.
+I hope this guide has helped you plan an epic drive, whether you’re day tripping from Queenstown or spending several days camping and hiking in the area.

 Want More New Zealand Adventures?